Phyyl/miniventure-sharp/README.md

 - Save game when closing the game
 - Throw active item by pressing Z
 - Create coal in furnace using 10 wood
+- Can only push furniture while holding the power glove